ytiurin/observingproxy/README.md

 ```

 ## Deferred observer notification
-While proxy changes an observed object properties immediately, it sends all the notification calls to the end of the execution thread using `setTimeout` as a wrapper.
+While the proxy interface applies all changes on the target object immediately, all notification calls are sent to the end of the execution queue using `setTimeout` function.
 So when you do:

 ```javascript
 _o.observe( obj, function( changes ) {